bjspi/AI-Voice-Keyboard/README.md

-# Dictate Keyboard (Whisper AI transcription) - Enhanced Version
+# Improved Dictate Keyboard (Whisper AI transcription)

 #### Dictate is an easy-to-use keyboard for transcribing and dictating.
 This is a rebranded and enhanced version of the original FOSS Dictate app, featuring numerous additions, improvements, and bug fixes.
 The app uses [OpenAI Whisper](https://openai.com/index/whisper/) in the background, which supports extremely accurate results for [many different languages](https://platform.openai.com/docs/guides/speech-to-text/supported-languages) with punctuation and custom AI rewording using GPT-4 Omni.

+This fork is based on the original Dictate repository.
+This fork includes a lot of major improvements, new features, and bug fixes.
+The following sections provide an overview of the key changes and additions made in this enhanced version.

 ## Key Improvements, Added Features and Bugfixes over original Dictate